-Many researchers have commented on how ‘Inca’ stones look as though they have been cut like butter to produce perfect fits.
-Some see the fact that certain stones fit into a concave depression in the rock beneath as a sign that they did not have the same hardness during construction.
-The faces of many stones, particularly at Sacsayhuaman, show strange circular or rectangular indentations and ‘scrape marks’ that might have been made when the rock was softer.10 Charles Casale has said that on some very large stone blocks there appear to be traces of medium-sized stones hidden just beneath the surface, which seem to have been ‘plastered’ over with a stone layer.11 It has also been suggested that the cup-shaped, square-shaped and trough-shaped ‘work marks’ mentioned earlier were made after the surface had been softened.
+It is not only the contact surfaces of the stone blocks that may have been softened during construction.
+The front faces of many stones, particularly at Sacsayhuaman, show strange circular or rectangular indentations and ‘scrape marks’ that might have been made when the rock was softer.12 Charles Casale has said that on some very large stone blocks there appear to be traces of medium-sized stones hidden just beneath the surface, which seem to have been ‘plastered’ over with a stone layer.13 It has also been suggested that the cup-shaped, square-shaped and trough-shaped ‘work marks’ mentioned earlier were made after the surface had been softened.

 At present we do not know exactly how all the ‘Inca-style’ structures were built.
 The use of stone-softening agents for softening the surface of stone blocks or for softening or disaggregating entire blocks prior to pouring or compacting the material into moulds cannot be ruled out.
 The use of advanced tools is also a possibility.
 The only thing that is beyond doubt is that the primitive manual techniques favoured by mainstream researchers cannot explain everything.